DicePhrase is a browser extension that helps you easily create strong, memorable passphrases, such as

 DicePhrase has a variety of features to protect the confidentiality of your passphrases.
 Most importantly, passphrases aren't saved, they're automatically cleared 10 minutes after they've been created (you should memorize them or save them in a password manager application).
 DicePhrase is also free and open source software, so anyone can inspect the code to verify its safety.
 You can read more about DicePhrase's security design, as well as how to report bugs, in the Help document.

-DicePhrase requires Google Chrome, Chrome OS, or Chromium, version 22 or later.
+DicePhrase requires Google Chrome, Chrome OS, or Chromium, or Mozilla Firefox.
 Make sure you're running the latest version of your browser in order to have the best security protection.

 At least one six-sided die is needed to create random passphrases.
 If you don't have any dice available, DicePhrase can generate pseudo-random numbers instead, although real dice are still recommended.

 DicePhrase is copyright © 2019 Lucas Bleackley Petter.

 DicePhrase is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.